rocksanen/maketournaments/README.md

 Create and join Magic tournaments across the world!

 ## Description

 ![mainpage](./images/mainpage.png)

 Maketournaments is Magic the Gathering Tournament tracker.
 You can use it to create and join tournaments created by yourself or other users.
 Tournaments can have custom rulesets, and multiple matches between different players.
 Tournaments can either exist on their own or as a part of a series.

 To get started, register an account, create a tournament and invite other people you know to participate!

+Maketournaments®️©️™️: Built for Magic the Gathering players, by Magic the Gathering players.

 ## Getting Started